 Tags: chincoteague, north america, united states, virginia

-Swimming with Manatees in Crystal River, Florida
+Swimming with Manatees in Crystal River, Florida (an incredible experience)

-Want to hear something cool?
 Crystal River is home to hundreds of manatees.
 Yes, a small town on Florida’s western coast houses springs that are warm all year long, allowing manatees to escape the cold waters of the Mexican Gulf during the wintertime.
 That means that hundreds of manatees come flocking in to live in warm waters and people are easily able to go see them!

 Tags: crystal river, florida, north america, united states

 Savannah, GA: the Charming Belle of the South – Things to Do & Travel Guide